jeremiahliao/git-backend/README.md

 **Output**
  - HTTP Code: 200 -> Success
  - HTTP Code: 500 -> Error, if error pops up when trying to pull from the repo
 ---

+*/webfetch/reset/:userid*

+Removes user's web directory.
+This is to be used when the user no longer wishes to display their code on the Apache Web Server

+**Parameters**
+ - userid: unique student identifier used for the student's subdirectory and repo branch

+**Output**
+ - HTTP Code: 200 -> Success
+ - HTTP Code: 500 -> Error, if error pops up when trying to remove the directory
+---